billin/billin-SDK/php5/README.txt

 Open config.php5 in your favourite text editor and set following variables:

 $user - Your Billin application user name
+$password - Your Billin application user password - deprecated in favor of $api_key
 $api_key - Your Billin application user key string
            Create a user in the GUI, generate the key and set $api_key to it
 $debug - Set to false when done playing with the SDK